Ayia Napa Travel Guide

 Ayia Napa also boasts a string of superb golden sandy beaches and

-vestiges of its cultural heritage - there is a Venetian decorated
+vestiges of its cultural heritage.
+There's a Venetian-decorated

 harbour filled with colourful fishing vessels.
 Just a few miles

-much more suited to family holidays.
-Both resorts have excellent
+suited to family holidays.
+Both resorts have excellent beaches, the

 Other popular beaches include Nissi Beach and Nissi Bay, two